elfwhyk/meqDemo/README.md

 # MeQuilibrium

-To build jar:
+To build jar: `mvn clean install`

-To run tests:
+To run tests:  in terminal, navigate to this project and run `java -cp target/meQDemo.jar com.meq.Main`

 This is currently coded to run locally on an individual machine.